 If someone struck your vehicle and you feel fine, you may be more concerned about the property damage than any potential injuries.
 Some car accident injuries do not manifest symptoms immediately, though, so it is critical that you undergo a medical evaluation as soon as possible.

 If you sustained neck or back injuries in a hit and run accident, you may feel hopeless when it comes to recovering compensation, but there are several avenues worth pursuing.
-The attorneys at The Law Office of Brian K. Branch can evaluate your case and provide comprehensive legal guidance.
+The attorneys at The Law Office of Brian K. Branch, PC can evaluate your case and provide comprehensive legal guidance.

 With 32 years of combined experience, our lawyers have the knowledge, resources, and litigation experience to help you fight for the maximum compensation.
 Call 505-207-4401 to schedule a free consultation with a head injury attorney in Albuquerque.
 You can learn more about car accident claims in New Mexico by visiting the USAttorneys website.